This is the 16th year with Gardener Cary George in charge of the Garden.

 Below: At the 50th Anniversary Celebration: On the left is Clinton B. Odell, grandson of Friends Founder Clinton M. Odell, holding a painting of his grandfather.
 On the right is Lynda Wander, Granddaughter of Martha Crone, shown holding a photo of her son walking with his great grandmother, Martha Crone, in the Garden.
+Friends photo.

 On June 12th, the Minneapolis Park and Recreation Board passed a resolution to formally recognize and thank the Friends for their half-century of support of the Eloise Butler Wildflower Garden.
 You can read the entire proclamation in the Summer 2002 issue of The Fringed Gentian™ or HERE.

 Attendance at the Garden was good over the summer.
 There was a controversy about the Park Board’s proposal to instigate a parking pass fee for Minneapolis Parks car lots.
-It eventually was resolved that there would be both meters and spaces for cars with parking passes.

 There was a two week power outage in the Garden due to a lightning strike on a nearby power transformer.
 There were significant storms during a very wet June, July and August.